andrewferlitsch/Gap/README.md

 #### SPLITTER

-The splitter module is the entry point into the pipeline.
+The splitter module is the NLP entry point into the pipeline.
 It consists of a Document and Page class.
 The Document class handles the splitting of PDF documents into PDF pages, TIFF facsimiles into TIFF pages, OCR and raw text extraction.
 PDF splitting and image extraction is handled by the open source Artifex’s Ghostscript ©, and TIFF splitting by open source Image Magic’s Magick ©.
 OCR is handled by the open source Google’s Tesseract ©.
 The Document object stores the individual PDF/TIFF/image pages and corresponding raw text and optionally page images (when scanned PDF, TIFF or images) in the specified storage path.
 The splitting process can be done synchronously or asynchronously, where in the latter case an event handler signals when the splitting/OCR has been completed and the page table is accessible.

 For OCR, the resolution of the image extraction is settable, which will affect the quality of the OCR, and corresponding processing time.
 If the resolution of the original scanned page is lower than the setting, it will be up-sampled, and conversely if it is higher it will be down-sampled.